Is It Getting High in Here? Rental Properties and Pot in Michigan

 Your job is to provide a safe living environment for your tenants.
 In exchange for a place to live, tenants must follow the rules of what is allowed inside your property.
 When you prepared your lease agreement, you included a section about the consequences of breaking the rules.
 These rules should include not engaging in any illegal activity.

-Now that using marijuana is no longer an illegal activity in Michigan, how does that affect the lease for your West Bloomfield property?
+Now that using marijuana is no longer an illegal activity in Michigan, how does that affect the lease for your West Bloomfield investment property?
 Are tenants suddenly violating the lease agreement if they eat a marijuana brownie in your kitchen?

 Again, we're not legal experts, but chances are you need some updates to your lease agreement with specifics regarding marijuana use.
 You also need to communicate such changes with your current tenants, should they be interested in renewing.